 Mr. Liston has received numerous awards and commendations from the New York City Police Department, New York County District Attorney’s Office, U.S. Department of Justice, U.S. Department of State, Manhattan Borough President, New York City Council, New York State Senate, New York State Assembly, the Mayor of the City of New York, and various community, civic, and charitable organizations, for his service to the City and State of New York.

-Mr. Liston was selected by New York Super Lawyers (2015–2018) as one of the “Top Attorneys” in the field of White Collar Criminal Defense.
-He is a Fellow with the the Litigation Counsel of America, which is a trial lawyer honorary society composed of less than one-half of one percent of American lawyers.
+Mr. Liston was selected by New York Super Lawyers (2015–2022) as one of the “Top Attorneys” in the field of White Collar Criminal Defense.
+He is a Fellow with the Litigation Counsel of America, which is a trial lawyer honorary society composed of less than one-half of one percent of American lawyers.

 - Rutgers University School of Law, Newark (J.D.
 1993), Senior Research Editor, Rutgers Law Review; First Place Nathan Baker Mock Trial Competition; Semifinalist, David Cohn Appellate Moot Court Competition